 and read the writing on the walls."

 If anything, maybe the defacing over here is more creative.
 And not only are the stalls graffiti'd, but it seems people everywhere are still having trouble aiming.
-But the differences...there really are some major ones:
+But the differences...there really are some major ones:some come here to shit and stink,

 1. Going # 2 on campus almost seems out of the question, even coming from a self-proclaimed IBS recipient and lactose-intolerant guy.
 I'm not sure if people have smaller poops over here or what, but finding a roll of toilet paper is just not possible.
 The toilet paper dispenser only gives you one thin sheet of paper at a time, like a cheap tissue box.
 2. When flushing the toilet in my flat, it's more like performing a WWF elbow drop.